 If you think you may have been the victim of misdiagnosis you may be able to bring a claim for compensation.
 The key test for medical negligence is whether the medical professional fell below acceptable standards.
 Many cases of misdiagnosis meet this requirement.

 Contact our medical negligence solicitors today for a Free Claim Assessment.
-This is no obligation and will allow you to make an informed decisions about your misdiagnosis claim.
+This is no obligation and will allow you to make an informed decision about your misdiagnosis claim.

 Why Make Misdiagnosis Claims?